TheDocumentation Index

 Scenario: analyzing Sales Data

-- Plan: Create a multi-step plan (Load data -> Group by region -> Plot).
+Input:- Plan: Create a multi-step plan (Load data -> Group by region -> Plot).

 - Execute: Write Python code using

-- Visualize: Use
+pandasto read the CSV (uploaded to/home/uploaded_files/). - Visualize: Use

-- Return: The final response will include the calculated numbers in the
+matplotlibto create the chart and save it as an image. - Return: The final response will include the calculated numbers in the

 How It Works